Viraaj-A/HumanRightsSearch/README.md

 512 Token limit RoBerta Notebook (utilised): https://colab.research.google.com/drive/1T78zSPTc_yZII09Y7V3ucCRCG765a39m#scrollTo=oLw6b3M7l6gV
 Varying Length Bert Notebook (not utilised): https://colab.research.google.com/drive/1KqXLdZIAMSfkC6hj_eaEKZ6O71bYSY8m

-## Search

-The current Search is built using FAISS indexing library for efficient similarity search and tested across three embedding systems:
--	Word embedding - distilbert-base-uncased;
--	Sentence embedding - sentence-transformers/multi-qa-mpnet-base-dot-v1; and
--	Sentence embedding - sentence-transformers/all-MiniLM-L6-v2.

-The indexes can be found in this folder [INSERT Folder Name].
-Further data cleaning has to occur to create better results for the FAISS search.
-These issues exist due to the underlying data quality issues with the HUDOC database itself.
-Currently, we are utilising PostgreSQL’s full text search functionality.

-We have chosen FAISS as it has outperformed many other search systems including ElasticSearch, refer to the following academic work – ‘Efficient comparison of sentence embeddings’.

-## Planned Improvements

-### Dataset

-Firstly, we will expand the dataset from the Huggingface Publicly Available, lex_glue, dataset to the My-Rights Dataset.
-This will have the following benefits:
-- Expand the number of cases from 11k cases to roughly 30k cases;
-- Expand the number of human rights articles from 11 to all the substantive human rights articles of 24;
-- Account for numerous underlying labelling and text issues in the dataset that are due to HUDOC (the ECtHR's official database) itself;
-- Conduct NER and RegEx to remove spurious statistical patterns; and
-- Create balanced datasets for testing.

-### Issue Identifier Improvements

-We will move from the Chat GPT4 API to seq2seq T5 model that reformulate a user's input query, which will be in simple language, to text that is styled as a legal fact.
-This model will be fine-tuned on the new dataset.

-To create training pairs for the model, we plan to utilise Chat GPT4 API, with various temperature settings, to create the necessary pairs.
-Specifically, we will input actual legal facts and ask the model to generate simple language versions of the facts.
-The training pairs will assist the model in converting simple language commands to legal styled facts.

-The following provides an example of the way we would conduct the finetuning of the Issue Identifior:

-For example, these are the facts of a randomly selected ECTHR case:

-"The applicants complained that the authorities had failed to take adequate steps to protect the life of their family member, C.C., who had died of a drug overdose while being held in police custody."

-Using a system prompt of: "Please rephrase the following legal statement in very simple language for someone who isn't familiar with legal terms.
-Create 5 different formulations of the simple language."

-The above provided:
-1. The family says the police didn't keep C.C. safe, and he died from taking too many drugs.
-2. C.C. took too many drugs and died while with the police.
-His family is upset about it.
-3. C.C. was with the police when he died from drugs.
-His family thinks the police could have helped.
-4. The police had C.C., and he died because of drugs.
-His family is sad and blames the police.
-5. While C.C. was in jail, he died from drugs.
-His family says it's the police's fault.

-The output provided is clearly written in simple language, i.e. by non-experts, and will assist in reformulating user queries.

 ### Predictor Improvements

 The following improvements to the model are planned